openstack-infra/puppet-openstackci/contrib/README.md

     view /var/log/zuul/zuul.log

-Most zuul files are located in either.
+Most zuul files are located in either of the following directories.
 They should not need to be modified directly, but are useful to help identify root causes:

     /var/lib/zuul
     /etc/zuul